Arab - Israeli Conflict

 The formal announcements to evacuate seventeen Gaza settlements and another four in the West Bank in February 2004 represented the first reversal for the settler movement since 1968.

-It was also uncertain whether this was simply the beginning of further evacuation.
+It was also uncertain whether this was simply the beginning of the further evacuation.

 On March 16, 2003, Rachel Corrie, an American peace activist was crushed to death by an Israeli Defense Forces (IDF) bulldozer in Rafah, Gaza, during a non-violent protest of the Israeli demolition of Palestinian homes.